 T2 Rural Maintenance (T2 RM) is intended to maintain rural character as a permanent choice for living within Davidson County and not as a holding or transitional zone for future urban development.
 T2 RM areas have established low-density residential, agricultural, and institutional development patterns.
-Although there may be areas with sewer service or that are zoned or developed for higher densities than is generally appropriate for rural areas, the intent is for sewer services or higher density zoning or development not to be expanded.
+Although there may be areas with sewer service or that are zoned or including, but not limited to, steep slopes, floodway/floodplains, rare or special plant or animal habitats, wetlands, and unstable or problem soils.
+The guidance for preserving or enhancing these features varies with what Transect they are in and whether or not they have already been disturbed.